kashishpatel/fastapi_toy_project/README.md

 A simple PostgreSQL database is also created with a `items` table through an initial database migration using Alembic.

-There are also API endpoints that retrieve data from an another API using `httpx`, transform it, and return it to the user as an exercise of connecting to external resources.
+There are also API endpoints that retrieve data from an another API using `httpx`, transform it, and return it to the user as an exercise in connecting to external resources.
 There is also in-memory caching in place to prevent unnecessary requests to the API.

 Contains a Dockerfile and is runnable using `docker-compose up --build`.